goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.2.
 Bootstrap using `node` command, avoid `npm start`

-**TL;DR:** Use `CMD ['node','server.js']` to start your app, avoid using npm scripts which don't pass OS signals to the code.
+**אמ;לק:** Use `CMD ['node','server.js']` to start your app, avoid using npm scripts which don't pass OS signals to the code.
 This prevents problems with child-processes, signal handling, graceful shutdown and having zombie processes

 Update: [Starting from npm 7, npm claim](https://docs.npmjs.com/cli/v7/using-npm/changelog#706-2020-10-27) to pass signals.
 We follow and will update accordingly